Living on Campus at Landmark College

 A Taste of College Life

 Not only will students be immersed in rich academic work, they will also live among their fellow students within residence halls on campus.
 Residence hall rooms are double-occupancy, so students will have a roommate.
 The halls are separated by wing based on gender.
 Residence halls are appropriately staffed by professional Resident Directors (RDs) and a host of college-aged mentors, known as Resident Assistants (RAs).
 This team helps students to bridge the gap between their classroom experiences and the rest of their day and evening.
 These RDs and RAs, many of whom also have identified learning differences, help students engage in the community and ensure a secure living and learning experience.
 Students experience a safe, supportive, college-like setting during their three-week stay in the residence halls at Landmark College.

 Students will enjoy meals together in our dining hall, which offers a wide variety of choices, including an array of hot and cold entrees, soup, pizza, a sandwich and salad bar, and extensive gluten-free options.

 We also work to make sure students have plenty of fun during their experience on campus!

-Some of the Monday, Wednesday, and Friday activity options planned for 2014 included: basketball, ceramics, artistic self-expression, dance, soccer, theater tech, Magic, The Gathering, film & discussion, and yoga.
+Some of the Monday, Wednesday, and Friday activity options offered in 2015 included: basketball, ceramics, artistic self-expression, circus school, lawn games, music, soccer, theater tech, Magic, The Gathering/Dungeons & Dragons, film & discussion, and yoga.
 Students sign up for activities after enrollment in the program.